emmateva18/converter-sql-to-csv/README.md

 <a name="desc"></a>
 ## 1. Description
-We have created a converter that converts data from a database to a .CSV format
+We have created a converter that exports data from database to a .CSV format